Bergschrat1/jekyll-theme-chirpy/_posts/2020-06-04-thoughts_about_thinking.md

 Since I have already covered the 'geek' part in the name of my website I decided that it's time to write something about the books I'm reading.

-# Reading background

-A little background on my reading habits:

-For the longest part of my life I've been reading classic fantasy books.
-As a child my favourite books were the *Narnia Chronicles*, *Eragon*, *The Hobbit* and also some German fantasy books like *The Elves* by Bernhard Hennen and *The Dwarves* by Markus Heitz.
-Most of my stupid ideas as a child I got from adventure books like *Huckleberry Finn*, *Tom Sawyer* and the western fiction books by Karl May.

-When I was old enough to understand his humor I got hooked by Terry Pratchett.
-My favorites are all the Death books, the Witches series (especially Tiffany Aching), the City watch series, the Wizards series and from the non-Discworld books I absolutely loved *Nation*, *Dodger* and the *Nome Trilogy*.
-Now that I write this I realize that basically **all** Terry Pratchett books are my favorite Terry Pratchett books. :D

-While I love fantasy books, they rarely challenged the reader's way of thinking.
-Instead they create new worlds with new laws of nature and societies.
-This can be very nice when the reader wants to escape the real world but it can become very boring when the reader wants to learn something about the existing world and society.

-That's why last year I started reading some non-fictional books and have been enjoying it since.
-It is refreshing to get new perspectives on the real world instead of learning about the fictional worlds in fantasy books.

 # Thinking, fast and slow

 Currently I'm reading the book 'Thinking, fast and slow' from Daniel Kahneman.
 The author is an psychologist who earned the nobel prize in economy for his work in the field of the behavioral sciences.
 In this book he summarizes his lives work while his goal is to make it understandable even for layman like me.